wilsonfsouza/01-foundations-nodejs-challenge/README.md

   | `POST` | `/tasks` |

   #### Description
-  Create a new task in the database, sending the fields `title` and `description` via the request body.
+  Creates a new task in the database, sending the fields `title` and `description` via the request body.

   After creating a task, the fields `id`, `created_at`, `updated_at`, and `completed_at` will be filled automatically
   <hr>